invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/migrate-v4-to-v5.md

 * ➕ Add `-sqlToMigrateUserName <name>` parameter for the SQL credentials (defaults to `InvictusFrameworkAdmin`).
 * ➕ Add `invictussqlserverpassword` as an Azure Key Vault secret in the accompanied vault.

-When complete, you will be able to login to the new Invictus Dashboard with the same credentials as before.
+When complete, you can sign in to the new Invictus Dashboard with the same credentials as before.

 :::warning[trust but verify]
 The deployment will validate the result data in Azure Cosmos DB against the original SQL data.
 Manually verify this migrated data.
-Once you are satisfied with the migrated data, change the `-PerformSqlDataMigration 1` script parameter to `0`.
+Once satisfied with the migrated data, change the `-PerformSqlDataMigration 1` script parameter to `0`.
 This skips the migration process from future deployments.
 :::

 ### New Dashboard endpoint
-The deployment creates a new Dashboard Azure App Service with the `-v2` prefix (ex: `invictus-dev-invictusdashboard-v2`), which means a new endpoint.
+The deployment creates a new Dashboard Azure App Service with the `-v2` prefix (ex: `invictus-dev-invictusdashboard-v2`).
+This means a new endpoint.
 If you want to keep the original URL endpoint:
 * ❌ Delete the old Dashboard App Service (without the prefix) from the resource group.
 * ➕ Add `-invictusDashboardWebAppName <name>` parameter to the `Deploy.ps1` script to control the App Service's name.